Famous/famous-angular/README.md

 * Continuing to wrap Famo.us layouts and views into directives [advanced]

 If you want to contribute, please submit a pull request, or contact hello@thomasstreet.com for more information.

+Famo.us/Angular is being developed by [Thomas Street](http://thomasstreet.com) in partnership with [Famo.us](https://famo.us), along with community support.